jozefg/blog/posts/2015-01-09-constructivism.md

 validating its truthfulness.

 Notice that this line of reasoning doesn't actually specify a precise definition of what verifying something intuitively means.
-I interprets this idea as something slightly more meta then any single formal system.
+I interpret this idea as something slightly more meta then any single formal system.
 Rather, when looking a formal system, you ought to verify that its axioms are admissible by your own intuition and then you may go on